Workday/canvas-kit/modules/_labs/pagination/react/README.md

 The Model's `events` describe behaviors that act on `state`.
 Below are the `events` keys and descriptions of their values:

-- `jumpToFirst` - sets the current page to the first page
+- `first` - sets the current page to the first page
-- `jumpToLast` - sets the current page to the last page
+- `last` - sets the current page to the last page
-- `stepToNext` - increments the current page by 1
+- `next` - increments the current page by 1
-- `stepToPrevious` - decrements the current page by 1
+- `previous` - decrements the current page by 1
 - `setCurrentPage` - sets the current page to a given page number (no safeguards)
-- `goToPage` - sets the current page to a given page number\* (with safeguards)
+- `goTo` - sets the current page to a given page number\* (with safeguards)

-\* _`goToPage` is very similar to `setCurrentPage`, but it has some built-in safeguards.
+\* _`goTo` is very similar to `setCurrentPage`, but it has some built-in safeguards.
 If the page number provided is below the first page (e.g: `0`), `currentPage` will be set to the `firstPage`.
 Similarly, if the number provided is larger than the `lastPage`, it will set `currentPage` to the `lastPage`._